MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

     ```

 In this example, the model returned a JSON array of the fruit and their attributes following the JSON format.
-It's important to remember that an LLM can both give you *what* you want and *how* you want it.
+It's important to remember that an LLM can both give you *what* you want *how* you want it.

 ## Classify content

 In this exercise, you'll use an LLM to sort your content into different categories.

-1. Clear the completions text box then copy the following text and paste it there:
+1. Clear the completions text box then copy and paste the following text:

     ```text